How to Choose the Right Water Heater Size for Your Home

 Can a tankless water heater really replace a 50-gallon tank?

 Yes, provided it's sized correctly for your peak GPM demand and climate.
 A properly sized tankless unit delivers continuous hot water, but it can be overwhelmed if too many fixtures run at once.
+For small supplemental needs, a mini-tank water heater can also bridge the gap at a single fixture.

 How long should a water heater last?